(A Greek islands map is included below)

-But what Naxos is known for is its beaches.
+But what Naxos is known for is its beaches, which makes it wonderful for a Greece holiday if you want to laze by the sea.
 While most of the islands have beaches, many of them are crowded or organized with umbrellas and chaise lounges.
 You’ll usually only find them empty in the winter.

 Naxos, however, is ringed with beautiful, secluded beaches, some miles long.
 While you can reach many of them via the island’s bus service, you’ll need a car to find the most isolated and near-empty ones.
 Your vehicle will also let you delve inland through the olive groves and picturesque villages that bolster the island’s deserved reputation for beauty.